Building Multiple Access Channels with a Single Particle: Definitions and Operational Framework

 whenever $x+\sum_{i=1}^Kx_i=J$.
 Since no additional particles can be introduced along the path to $\msf{B}$, we require that the ancilla systems always begin in the vacuum state $\ket{0}_{\msf{E}}:=\ket{0}_{\msf{E}_1}\cdots\ket{0}_{\msf{E}_K}$.
 Then every allowed encoding map on system $\msf{A}$ will have the form

 where $U$ has the block-diagonal form of Eq.~\eqref{Eq:unitary-N-P}.
-It is natural to assume that each party has access to some local randomness, and so convex combinations of these maps are also allowed. \begin{definition} A completely positive trace-preserving (CPTP) map is called \textbf{number-preserving} (N-P) if it can be written as a convex combination of channels each having the form of Eq.~\eqref{eq:map}. \end{definition}
+It is natural to assume that each party has access to some local randomness, and so convex combinations of these maps are also allowed. \begin{definition} A completely positive trace-preserving (CPTP) map is called \textbf{number-preserving extendible} (NPE), if it can be extended as written as a convex combination of channels each having the form of Eq.~\eqref{eq:map}. \end{definition}

-The structure of an N-P map $\mc{E}$ can be characterized in terms of its Kraus operators.
+The structure of an NPE map $\mc{E}$ can be characterized in terms of its Kraus operators.
 Here we restrict attention to $M$ bosons occupying the input mode of party $\msf{A}$ since the fermionic case is formally equivalent to the $M=1$ bosonic case.
-Let $\bm{\msf{E}}:=\msf{E}_1,\cdots,\msf{E}_K$ denote the collection of all ancilla ports for a given N-P operation.
+Let $\bm{\msf{E}}:=\msf{E}_1,\cdots,\msf{E}_K$ denote the collection of all ancilla ports for a given NPE operation.
 We then write

 where

 and $\ket{\varphi_{m,m-k}}$ is an $(m-k)$-particle state for systems $\bm{\msf{E}}$.
 Let $\{\ket{\mbf{e}_{n,\lambda}}\}_{n,\lambda}$ be an orthonormal basis of $\mc{H}^{\bm{\msf{E}}}$ such that $\ket{\mbf{e}_{n,\lambda}}$ is an $n$-particle state.
 Here, $\lambda=1,\cdots,\binom{n+K-1}{n}$ is ranging over the number of ways $n$ particles can be distributed among the $K$ ancilla ports $\bm{\msf{E}}$.
 Then a partial contraction with $\ket{\mbf{e}_{n,\lambda}}$ on systems $\bm{\msf{E}}$ will lead to